Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/SAFe.md

 ## SAFe Core Values

-1. Alignment.
-Leaders communicate the mission by establishing and expressing the portfolio strategy and solution vision, determining business value during planning, and guiding the adjustment of scope to ensure that demand matches capacity.
+1. Alignment: Leaders communicate the mission by establishing and expressing the portfolio strategy and solution vision, determining business value during planning, and guiding the adjustment of scope to ensure that demand matches capacity.
-2. Built-in quality.
-Leaders change the system and demonstrate commitment by creating an environment where built-in quality becomes the standard.
+2. Built-in quality: Leaders change the system and demonstrate commitment by creating an environment where built-in quality becomes the standard.
-3. Transparency.
-Leaders foster the visualization of all relevant work and create an environment where “… the facts are always friendly, every bit of evidence one can acquire, in any area, leads one that much closer to what is true.”1
+3. Transparency: Leaders foster the visualization of all relevant work and create an environment where “… the facts are always friendly, every bit of evidence one can acquire, in any area, leads one that much closer to what is true.”1
-4. Program execution.
-Leaders participate as Business Owners in PI planning and execution, celebrating high-quality PIs while aggressively removing impediments and demotivators.
+4. Program execution: Leaders participate as Business Owners in PI planning and execution, celebrating high-quality PIs while aggressively removing impediments and demotivators.